Residence Permit for Vocational Training (§16g AufenthG)

 What is a Residence Permit for Vocational Training or “Aufenthaltserlaubnis zur Berufsausbildung”?

 A residence permit for vocational training is an option for people who have started vocational training during their asylum procedure and want to continue it after their asylum application has been rejected or those with a tolerated stay permit or “Duldung”.
 These individuals can, under certain conditions, take up qualified vocational training.
 The training must lead to a state-recognised professional qualification.
-The residence permit for vocational training is a so-called “entitlement standard”, meaning if you meet all the requirements, the Immigration Office must issue you this residence permit.
+The residence permit for vocational training is a so-called “entitlement standard”, meaning if you meet all the requirements, the Immigration Office is obliged to issue you this residence permit.

 Please note: You can still opt for “Ausbildungsduldung” if you so choose.
 Whether you receive a residence permit for vocational training or an “Ausbildungsduldung” depends in particular on how you cover your living expenses during vocational training.
 You can also find more information in our chapter on “Ausbildungsduldung”.